AnimosWorkshop/Sor-Vault/Temuthen/Dictionary.md

 * conū - to taste
 * cralū - to rule over
 * cugrū - to investigate
+* cucū - to silence
+	* cuciul - silent
+* cuciulū - to whisper
 * daxrū - to kill
 	* mal daxrū - to die
 * dalkatū - to reject